 Chris Bolt has worked in the field of economic regulation for more than twenty-five years.
 His main roles have been Head of Economic Regulation at Ofwat (1989-1994), Group Director Economic Regulation at the Office of the Rail Regulator (1994-1998), Rail Regulator (1998-1999), Regulation and Corporate Affairs Director at Transco plc (1999-2002), Arbiter for the London Underground PPP (2002-2011) and Chairman of the Office of Rail Regulation (2004-2009).
 He was made a Companion of the Order of the Bath in the New Year Honours 2010.

 Chris now provides strategic advice on regulatory issues to a number of companies and regulators.
-He is also a member of the Advisory Council of Infrastructure UK.
+He was until recently a member of the Advisory Council of Infrastructure UK, and continues to provide advice on economic regulation to HM Treasury and BIS.
 He was a member of the expert group advising the Department for Transport on the regulation of airports (2008-2009) and of the Advisory Board for the Rail value for money study (the McNulty review, 2010-2011).

-His voluntary activities include being a signalman on the West Somerset Railway, Board member of the Heritage Railway Association and Treasurer of the West Somerset Steam Railway Trust.
+His voluntary activities include being a signalman on the West Somerset Railway and Treasurer of the West Somerset Steam Railway Trust.